Br00ty/DS3_AP_Maptracker/README.md

 # Template Pack for PopTracker

-This a template tracker package for PopTracker.
+This a Dark Souls III map tracker package for PopTracker.

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.

 ## Installation

-Just download the lastest build or source and put in your packs folder (unpacked).
+Download the latest release from the releases section.

 ## More Info